 When removing the air filter case cover, be careful not to allow foreign objects to drop into the air intake manifold.

-6. Remove the air filter element.
+^{6.} Pull the air filter element out.

+- 1. Air filter element

+- 2. Air intake manifold

-- 1. Air filter element - 7.
-Install a new air filter element into the air filter case.
+- 7. Install a new air filter element by fitting the projections on the element into the slots in the air filter case.